jasonnguyen0310/Sorting-Visualizer/README.md

 2. Space Complexity<br />
 3. Recursion<br />

-Visualizing algorithms were useful in helping me understand how data was arranged and what comparisions were happening during each iteration, which allowed me to grasp a better understanding of Time Complexity and Space Complexity.
+Visualizing algorithms were useful in helping me understand how data was arranged and what comparisions were happening during each iteration, which allowed me to grasp a better understanding of Algorithm Behavior and Time Complexity.
 This README will be a documentation of what I learned, used, and benefitted from writing this program!

 # Time Complexity
 When writing algorithms, counting primitive operations such as: indexing, comparing, and mathematical operations are important in analyzing the time complexity.
 The more comparisons and array accesses, the longer your algorithm will take.
 When analyzing algorithms from a big-O perspective, its easier when we are just counting iterations (loops), however when recursion comes into the picture, it makes it a little more difficult to analyze the time complexity of an algorithm (I will touch on this later).
 I've implemented **6** algorithms in my visualizer each with the Big-O Time Complexities listed below:<br />